webplatform/docs/html/attributes/defer/index.md

 |Notes====Remarks===
 Using the attribute at design time can improve the download performance of a document because the client does not need to parse and execute the script and can continue downloading and parsing the document instead.
 |Import_Notes====Issues===
-Don't use defer for external scripts that can depend on each other if you need IE <= 9 support. [https://github.com/h5bp/lazyweb-requests/issues/42 ref.]
+IE<10 may interleave execution of scripts. [https://github.com/h5bp/lazyweb-requests/issues/42 Discussion on Github.]

-This includes combining scrips both standard and with <code>defer</code> that depend on each other. [https://github.com/zenorocha/browser-diet/issues/95#issuecomment-14852531 ref.]
+Combining scrips both standard and with <code>defer</code> that depend on each other. [https://github.com/zenorocha/browser-diet/issues/95#issuecomment-14852531 Discussion on Github.]
 }}
 {{Related_Specifications_Section
 |Specifications=